Bats jamming sound of competitors

 For the first time, a species of bat has been observed interfering with the sound signals of their competitors to stop them feeding.

-The video is 20 times slower than real life speed.
+The audio is 20 times slower than real life.

 07 Nov 2014